iron-software/IronPdf.Examples/examples/generate-pdfs-with-default-parameters/README.md

 ***Based on <https://ironpdf.com/examples/generate-pdfs-with-default-parameters/>***

-One of the primary features of IronPDF is its ability to convert HTML to PDF, capturing the layouts and styles perfectly.
-This functionality is excellent for generating PDFs from web content such as reports, invoices, and documentation.
-It effectively handles the conversion of HTML files, URLs, and HTML strings into PDF documents.
-For more details, visit the [HTML to PDF Conversion](https://ironpdf.com/tutorials/html-to-pdf/) guide.
+IronPDF's flagship capability, [HTML to PDF Conversion](https://ironpdf.com/tutorials/html-to-pdf/), stands out by preserving the original layouts and styles.
+This feature enables the generation of PDFs from various web sources like reports, invoices, and documentation, seamlessly converting HTML files, URLs, and HTML strings into PDF documents.

-Here’s an example of how to use IronPDF to convert HTML content to PDF in C#:

 ```cs
 using IronPdf;